[News from Shikoku] Introducing our new members who moved from Kyoto!

 What made you decide to join Beyond?

-I didn't have any particular reason for applying to Beyond, but I had applied to various IT companies.
+I didn't have any particular reason for wanting to apply to Beyond; I was applying to various IT companies.

-Although I applied to many other IT companies, I decided on Beyond because I felt there was a close relationship between people.
+I applied to many IT companies, but the reason I chose Beyond was because I felt a close sense of connection between people.

 During the interview, I didn't feel like I was being interviewed; I felt like I was being treated as an equal.
-I
+There

-This feeling was the same from the interview to the first to third interviews.
+That feeling was the same from the initial meeting to the third interview.

-During the interview, the questions focused more on my personality than on my IT skills.
+During the interviews, there were many questions that tested my personality rather than my IT skills.

-During the third interview, I was asked, "Can I ask you one last question?" and was asked,
+In the third interview, I was asked, "May I ask one last question?" and I

-While I've had several interviews before, this was the first time I'd been asked this question.
+I had interviewed several times before, but this was the first time I had been asked this question.

-This was because I'd often experienced the importance of luck as a key factor in whether or not things go well,
+This was because I had often felt that "luck" played a significant role in whether or not things went well, and

-felt that what was necessary to attract luck was to practice things like "not being a bystander to your own intuition,"
+that what was necessary to attract luck was to "not be a bystander to your own intuition,"

-"taking on new challenges," "just doing a huge amount of work," and "persisting for years
+"try new things," "do a tremendous amount of work," and "continue for years

 .

-Hearing that question, I was able to imagine myself working together for many years.
+Therefore, hearing that question and being able to envision working together for many years

 Did you have any resistance to moving?

-Admittedly, at first, I imagined that if I were to work in IT, I'd probably be in Kanto or Kansai.
+Initially, I did imagine that if I were to work in IT, it would probably be in the Kanto or Kansai region.

-So, I knew I'd have to look for work in Kanto or Kansai, but I hadn't decided where I wanted to work.
+So, I thought I'd have to search for jobs in Kanto or Kansai, but I hadn't decided where to work.

-Then, I saw an IT job posting in Tokushima and thought, "This might be interesting!"
+Then, I found an IT job posting in Tokushima and thought, "This might be interesting!"
 It

-wasn't that I specifically chose Tokushima; it just so happened that there was an IT company in Tokushima.
+wasn't that I chose Tokushima specifically; it just so happened that there was an IT company there.

-didn't intentionally choose Tokushima; I discovered it through an IT company.
+didn't intentionally choose Tokushima; I encountered it through an IT company.
+I was

-"Come to think of it, I've never been to Tokushima, so it must be interesting," I thought, excitedly.
+excited, thinking, "Come to think of it, I've never been to Tokushima, that might be interesting."
 I

-Above all, I think it's great because the relationships
+Above all, I think the strong sense of community is fantastic.

 To be honest, what kind of workplace is Beyond's Shikoku office?